Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements

 The simplest way to get started on a regimen of stress-busting vitamins is to take a comprehensive multivitamin-mineral supplement.

 With a good multi, you’ll meet the recommended amount of most of the above nutrients.

 Research shows that taking a high-quality multivitamin can reduce stress, anxiety, and depression while improving alertness and general well-being.

-People who take a multi are better able to cope with stress than those who don’t.
-(77)
+People who take a multi have been found to be more resilient to stress than those who don’t.

-A multivitamin-mineral supplement can replenish vitamins and minerals depleted by stress and other nutrient drains including alcohol, caffeine, smoking, sugar, toxins, and both prescription and recreational drugs.
+A multivitamin-mineral supplement can replenish vitamins and minerals depleted by stress and by other nutrient drains such as alcohol, caffeine, smoking, sugar, toxins, and both prescription and recreational drugs.

 Other Proven Supplements for Anxiety and Stress

 It’s always wise to address the basics first.

-That’s why making sure you’re getting your vitamin and minerals needs met is an excellent first step in getting your anxiety and stress under control.
+That’s why making sure you’re meeting your vitamin and minerals needs is an excellent first step in getting your anxiety and stress under control.

 Some proven natural remedies for anxiety include bacopa, ginseng, kava, taurine, tryptophan, and various teas, essential oils, and homeopathic remedies.

 Vitamins and Minerals for Anxiety and Stress: Take the Next Step

-Virtually all vitamins and minerals are important for your overall health, mental well-being, and your ability to cope with anxiety and stress.
+Virtually all vitamins and minerals are important for overall health, mental well-being, and your ability to cope with anxiety and stress.

 But a few, specifically the B complex vitamins, vitamin C, and the minerals magnesium and zinc, excel at helping your body offset the negative effects of stress.

-Eating a diet that includes lots of fruit and vegetables and some animal foods will help you get more of these nutrients.
+Eating a diet that includes a wide variety of fruit and vegetables and some animal foods will help ensure that you get enough of these nutrients.

-But if you don’t reliably eat as well as you should, consider supplementation.
+But if you don’t regularly eat as well as you should, consider supplementation.

-If you aren’t sure where to begin, start by taking a high-quality multivitamin-mineral supplement.
+If you aren’t sure where to begin, start with a high-quality multivitamin-mineral supplement.